 - A volume group is created from the initial set of EBS volume(s)

 - A logical volume is created spanning the entire volume group

 - The Linux file system and HDFS metadata are created in this logical volume

 And here are the two triggers for capacity upscaling:

-- Based on a fixed threshold – Additional disk is attached when free capacity of the logical volume falls below a threshold
+- Based on a fixed threshold – An additional disk is attached when the free capacity of the logical volume falls below a threshold

-- Based on progress rate of capacity – Based on historical increase in used capacity over time, if current progress rate indicates that the volume is nearing full capacity, an additional disk is attached to it.
+- Based on the progress rate of capacity – Based on the historical increase in used capacity over time, if the current progress rate indicates that the volume is nearing full capacity, an additional disk is attached to it.

 Once a new volume is attached and the file system resized, the new capacity is immediately available for use in HDFS.

 Traditionally, LVM has not been used extensively with HDFS.
 In fact, on bare metal clusters, it is recommended otherwise.
 One of the primary reasons for this is that in an LVM volume, even losing one of the disks can make the entire volume unusable.
 This, on the other hand, is not the case with EBS volumes because they are network drives and therefore do not have the same level of risk.
 (Note: AWS claims they’re 20x as reliable as physical drives.)

 There is also a perception that LVM adds unacceptable performance overhead.
 However, in our tests, we’ve found the difference to be insignificant.
 Here are the numbers with bonnie++, for example: